 gpedit.msc

 ), go to the following GPO section Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host.
-Enable two GPO options “Allow audio and video playback redirection” and “Allow audio recording redirection”.
+Enable two GPO options ‘Allow audio and video playback redirection‘ and ‘Allow audio recording redirection‘.
+Then change the ‘Do not allow redirection of supported Plug and Play devices‘ policy value to Disabled.
 Update the GPO settings with the command:gpupdate /force

 Now connect to the Remote Desktop.
-Open the Sound item in the Control Panel, go to the Recording tab, and make sure that the Remote Audio device is being used to record sound.
+Open the Sound item in the Control Panel, go to the Recording tab, and make sure that the Remote Audio device is selected by default for sound recording.

 audiocapturemode:i:1